Galilee: Demography

 The largest cities in the region are Acre, Nahariya, Nazareth, Safed, Karmiel, Shaghur, Shefa-'Amr, Afula, and Tiberias.
 The port city of Haifa serves as a commercial center for the whole region.

 Because of its hilly terrain, most of the people in the Galilee live in small villages connected by relatively few roads.
 A railroad runs south from Nahariya along the Mediterranean coast, and a fork to the east was opened in 2016.
 The main sources of livelihood throughout the area are agriculture and tourism.
 Industrial parks are being developed, bringing further employment opportunities to the local population which includes many recent immigrants.
 The Israeli government is contributing funding to the private initiative, the Galilee Finance Facility, organised by the Milken Institute and Koret Economic Development Fund.

-The Galilee is home to a large Arab population, comprising a Muslim majority and two smaller populations, of Druze and Arab Christians, of comparable sizes.
+The Galilee is home to a large Arab population, with a Muslim majority and two smaller populations, of Druze and Arab Christians, of comparable sizes.
 Both Israeli Druze and Christians have their majorities in the Galilee.
 Other notable minorities are the Bedouin, the Maronites and the Circassians.